Phelipe Rodrigues: Paralympic sports

 On his next Paralympic Game at London 2012 he archived another silver medal in the 100-metre freestyle, fourth place in the 50-metre freestyle event which gave him a medal in Beijing 2008 and fifth in the 100-metre butterfly.

 He also participated in the Para-Panamerican Games in Guadalajara - Mexico in 2011 where he took 5 medals, 3 silver medals (50m,100m, 400m freestyle) and 2 gold medals (4 × 100 m freestyle and 4 × 100 m medley).

 Following the 2012 Paralympics Rodrigues accepted an invitation to train in Manchester, where he stayed until the end of 2014 before returning to Brazil.

 At the 2016 Rio Paralympics Rodrigues won two silver and two bronze medals.

 Progression

 Personal life

-He is in a relationship with fellow Paralympian Liz Johnson.
+He was in a relationship with fellow Paralympian Liz Johnsonbefore he cheated on her and is now having a baby with someone else.